The BEST Waterproof Fitbits, Fitness Trackers and Swim Trackers

 Fitbit has been making fitness wearables since 2007.
 If you want to know more about what a Fitbit is, and how to get started, check out Fitbit 101.

 Many Fitbit users assume because of its rubberized band that it is waterproof.
-In fact, all but the new Fitbit Flex 2 are actually only splash proof, as discussed above.
+In fact, some are only splash proof, as discussed above.
 There are other options from the Fitbit family however, thanks to a third party waterproofing company.

 Here are all the options for users wanting a waterproof Fitbit brand tracker.